SCons/scons/testing/framework/test-framework.rst

 The other files created in this test may still be candidates for use as fixture files, however.

 Debugging end-to-end tests
 ==========================

-Most of the end to end tests have expectations for standard output and error embedded in the tests.
-The expectation could be either that there is nothing on that stream, or that it will contain very specific text which the test matches against.
-So adding ``print()`` calls, or ``sys.stderr.write()`` or similar will emit data that the tests do not expect, and thus cause further failures - possibly even obscuring the original error.
+The end-to-end tests are hand-crafted SCons projects, so testing involves running an instance of scons with those inputs.
+The tests treat the SCons invocation as a *black box*, usually looking for *external* effects of the test - targets are created, created files have expected contents, files properly removed on clean, etc.  They often also look for the flow of messages from SCons.

+Simple tricks like inserting ``print`` statements in the SCons code itself don't really help as they end up disrupting those external effects (e.g. ``test.run(stdout="Some text")``, but with the ``print``, ``stdout`` contains the extra print output and the result doesn't match).

-Say you have three different tests in a script, and the third one is unexpectedly failing.
-You add some debug prints to the part of scons that is involved, and now the first test of the three starts failing, aborting the test run before it gets to the third test you were trying to debug.
+Even more irritatingly, added text can cause other tests to fail and obscure the error you're looking for.
+Say you have three different tests in a script excercising different code paths for the same feature, and the third one is unexpectedly failing.
+You add some debug prints to the affected part of scons, and now the first test of the three starts failing, aborting the test run before it even gets to the third test - the one you were trying to debug.

 Still, there are some techniques to help debugging.

 The first step should be to run the tests so the harness emits more information, without forcing more information into the test stdout/stderr which will confuse result evaluation.
-``runtest.py`` has several verbose levels which can be used for this purpose::
+``runtest.py`` has several levels of verbosity which can be used for this purpose::

    $ python runtest.py --verbose=2 test/foo.py